Our expert testers

 Quick carpet clean test

 We measure dirt pick-up from carpet after just four passes of the cleaning head.
 Our usual test involves 10 passes up and down the carpet.
-This result doesn't form part of the overall score.

 For those that separate from the stick into a handheld vacuum, we disperse pebbles and sand throughout the front and rear floor of a car and evaluate how well they pick up these materials.
 This is not counted towards the final score, as not all vacs are 2-in-1 products.